 Yes, that’s right, I didn’t work potato harvest, I edited film.
 I’m working some freelance gigs with a small production company while I search for a more permanent job.
 This company has been creating a lot of narrative commercials for fashion companies but is branching out into more exciting original content.
 The couple who runs it is extremely generous and helpful in their collaboration with me.

-A bonus was that I was able to edit video that they had shot of Mandy Moore (what a world this is).
+A bonus was that I was able to edit videos that they had shot of Mandy Moore (what a world this is).
 I grew up fawning over her.

 7. — I’ve Got to Experience the “L.A.
 Nightlife”